rrbanda/template-quarkus-simple/workshop.md

 ```

+### ** A quick overview of `template.yaml`?**
+The Software Templates part of Backstage is a tool that can help you create Components inside Backstage.
+By default, it has the ability to load skeletons of code, template in some variables, and then publish the template to some locations like GitHub or GitLab.

+Templates are stored in the Software Catalog under a kind Template.
+You can create your own templates with a small yaml definition which describes the template and its metadata, along with some input variables that your template will need, and then a list of actions which are then executed by the scaffolding service.

 ## **🛠 Step 2: Start with a Blank `template.yaml`**
 📌 **Goal**: Explain that Red Hat Developer Hub uses templates to scaffold services and that we will **incrementally build `template.yaml`**.